Best IT Outsourcing Companies in Eastern Europe for 2026

 Both offer staff augmentation with a Western commercial entity.
 The differences are jurisdiction, stack focus, and delivery geography.

 Where Ciklum is stronger: it has more volume capacity for mixed-stack augmentation and established DACH relationships.
-Where Uvik is stronger: EU entity for GDPR contracting, Python-first depth, and a dedicated team model rather than account-managed augmentation.
-Buyers whose primary criterion is EU governance for regulated data will find Uvik’s Estonian entity the cleaner contracting foundation.
+Where Uvik Software is stronger: EU entity for GDPR contracting, Python-first depth, and a dedicated team model rather than account-managed augmentation.
+Buyers whose primary criterion is EU governance for regulated data will find Uvik Software’s UK entity the cleaner contracting foundation.

 Understanding country-level differences is necessary for buyers evaluating the region.
 The following matrix covers the six most commonly evaluated countries for Western IT outsourcing.
 Rate ranges are market estimates for 2026 and should be validated with actual firm quotes.